Author: Michael Kalichman, 2001

 Updates: Michael Kalichman, 2016

 Fundamental QuestionsHumans have often used non-human animals for basic and biomedical research, but also for companionship, supporting those with disabilities or suffering from stress, protection, sources of medicine and clothing, entertainment, transportation, and food.
 Although the focus of this discussion is the use of animals in research, two fundamental questions are relevant to any use of animals:

 - Is the use beneficial?

 - Even if beneficial, are some uses of animals unacceptable?

 Nominal GuidelinesOpinions among scientists, philosophers, and the general public about how to answer these questions are widely divergent.
 However, as a minimum, scientists should always take the question of animal use seriously:

 - Critically evaluate the decision to conduct research with animal subjects

-Both the spirit of the regulations and good science require that individuals give thoughtful consideration to what defines an acceptable use of animals.
+Both the spirit of regulations and good science require thoughtful consideration as to what defines acceptable use of animals.

 - Comply with regulations